-Unannounced Visit - All Orange Grove Foster Parents receive two unannounced visits a year.
+Unannounced Visit - All Orange Grove Foster Parents receive at least one unannounced visit a year.

 Therapeutic Support - Orange Grove Foster Care employs qualified and experienced Therapists who work locally.

 All Foster Parents with children and young people will be offered advice and support by a Therapist and consideration is given as to ways to meet a child's emotional needs.
 The focus of attention is to make outcomes more successful by assisting and supporting Foster Parents to better understand and manage the presenting behaviours of the children and young people.